keithjgrant/sidecar/src/pages/drinks/rusty-nail.md

 ---

 Build in a rocks glass over ice.
-Stir briefly and serve.
+Stir briefly.

+Express oil from a lemon twist over the top and serve.